tomershay100/MP3-Steganography-Project/mp3 steganography scenario/README.md

 ## Running Instructions
 * Run the `server.py` file on a WSL terminal
 * Run the `client.py` file on a WSL terminal
+* Watch the scenario simultaneously in both terminals:
+  * The hiding of the script in the client.py terminal
+  * The extraction of the script and its execution of it on the server.py terminal